You may be entitled to compensation if:

 We have the data, technology and know-how to analyse each individual passenger case.
 With this knowledge we are able to enforce your right to financial compensation.
 Our customer service is fast, easy and transparent throughout.
 Our young and dynamic team of multilingual experts comes from different backgrounds; together we combine our knowledge to a rich source of expertise.
 What makes Green Claim different?
 Our commitment to transparency and superior customer service.

-Green Claim is the title of our parent company and therefore our official company name.
+Yource is the title of our parent company and therefore our official company name.
 When corresponding with the airlines, this is the name we use.
-Besides www.greenclaim.com, we offer our service through different platforms throughout Europe.
+Besides www.yource.com, we offer our service through different platforms throughout Europe.
 However, you will receive the same service regardless of which website you submit your claim on.